-For more information please see the ICARP III website
+For more information see the 2017 GRC website

 International cooperation in biogeochemical studies in the Siberian Shelves Seas